jessodri/memory_app/README.md

 #### Building Process

 - _used the rand function to generate our number sequences_
-- _used a random word generator gem to generate our word sequences_
+- _random word generator gem to generate our word sequences_
-- _use of colored text to make it more appealing_
+- _colored text to make it more appealing_
 - _we picked 5 gems to use_
-- _used say function to include sound in our app_
+- _say function to include sound in our app_
 - _created a method containing facts about memory to help show the purpose of our app_
 - _allowed user to choose difficulty level by using a case statment_
-- _used a while loop to prompt user to enter the correct number_
+- _while loop to prompt user to enter the correct number_
 - _created 3 methods (one for each difficulty choice), and another method for level 2_
-- _used the case statement to implement each method_
+- _case statement to implement each of the 3 level difficulty methods_
-- _used system ('clear') to keep the app looking neat for the user_
+- _system ('clear') to keep the app looking neat for the user_
-- _used variables to collect incorrect and correct inputs by user to display total score at the end of the game_
+- _variables to collect incorrect and correct inputs by user to display total score at the end of the game_

 #### Technical Issues